-HONOR ALL FORMER PRISONERS OF WAR; REMEMBER AND NEVER FORGET THOSE QUIET, MISSING IN ACTION HEROES AND THE FAMILIES THAT WAIT FOR THEIR RETURN.
+HONOR ALL FORMER PRISONERS OF WAR; REMEMBER AND NEVER FORGET THOSE MISSING IN ACTION HEROES AND THE FAMILIES THAT SEEK THEIR RETURN.

 Help Us By Donating Today

 The only known POW/MIA Memorial in Jacksonville, Florida is located at the former NAS Cecil Field Master Jet Base (now known as Cecil Commerce Center).
 The memorial is dedicated to those Naval Aviators stationed at NAS Cecil Field during the Vietnam and Desert Storm War eras.
 The site consists of markers and associated planted trees for each of the 16 POW/MIA pilots (known as Hero’s Walk and Freedom Trees), pavilion, stage area, starburst (metal display of aircraft), and a granite base seal of Master Jet Base.
 The City of Jacksonville approved a City ordinance to lease this 26-acre property to the organization.

 The Cecil Field POW/MIA Memorial was dedicated in 1973 by the families and service members who wanted to ensure these brave men would never be FORGOTTEN.
 Trees were planted for each pilot and markers added with engravings.
 A driving force behind the Memorial was Mary Hoff, the wife of MIA LCDR Michael G. Hoff.
 Mary, along with other spouses and family members, helped underwrite the Memorial.
 Mary was also very instrumental in developing the universal symbol known as the POW/MIA flag.
 Besides the American flag, this is the only other flag authorized to fly over the White House and the only other flag that can fly on the same pole as the American flag.
 Undoubtedly, this flag has become a very important symbol for the POWs and MIAs, their families and friends, and the enduring cause that they will never be forgotten.

 Help us continue this legacy!